Substance Abuse Among Doctors Puts Patients in Jeopardy

 With proper rehabilitation treatment, these talented health professionals can find their way out of addiction and eventually resume their practice healing patients rather than putting them in danger of being hurt.

-The Wrong Cure for Stress
+Substance Abuse Is the Wrong Cure for Stress

 Surgeons, nurses, technicians and other healthcare workers can have very stressful jobs where their decisions, procedures and skills can mean life or death for a person.
 In order to deal with these stresses, some employees reach for the relief that surrounds them in their workplace — drugs.
 One doctor, interviewed by USA Today, admitted to taking 100 narcotic painkillers a day to help manage his stress.

-Within Easy Reach
+Narcotics Within Easy Reach

 Doctors and nurses are surrounded daily by powerful narcotics.
 There is always some type of medication within easy reach.
 This easy accessibility can be tempting for healthcare workers who struggle with an abuse or addiction problem.